samuelmahr/appt-scheduling/README.md

 I prefer to ensure interactions with the database work as expected.

 I am only testing the repo package just for read/write sanity.
 Ignoring the controller package, the other packages are mostly app/config/router setup.
-I was tempted to add tests to controllers, but it got larger than expected, so I will be skipping that since the email said the prompt should only take 60-90 minutes.
+I was tempted to add tests to controllers, but it was going to take more time than I wanted

 Having the database running with docker compose is required.